-As a psychology major at Calvin, you will develop a number of skills that will be appealing to prospective employers once you enter the job marketplace.
+As a psychology major, you will develop many skills that are to prospective employers in the job marketplace.

 Calvin psychology majors are experienced in: